hisschemoller/video-3d-physics/README.md

 ## Background

-Background.ts to create a background video that exactly covers the viewport.
+Background.ts to create a background video that exactly covers the viewport, but is in it's own scene.

 ## FFMPEG